u1f383/u1f383.github.io/_posts/2025-02-21-from-zero-to-emo-my-journey-of-many-failures-in-kernelCTF.md

 }
 ```

+The exploitation method is the same as CVE-2024-56770.

 ## 3. CVE-2025-21700 - net: sched: Disallow replacing of child qdisc from one parent to another

 The commit is [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=bc50835e83f60f56e9bec2b392fb5544f250fb6f), and the POC is [here](/assets/cve-2025-21700-poc.c).